 1. Planning a trip to Scotland – your itinerary

 You’ve probably got a few things to do in Scotland on your list already.
-Heard about the Isle of Skye?
-Edinburgh?
-Glencoe?
+Want to visit the Isle of Skye?
+Go to the Edinburgh festival?
+Drive through Glencoe?
 See that castle with the wee bridge?
 Maybe climb Ben Nevis.

 Or maybe you want to know how to avoid the crowds hogging the ‘best’ photo / Instagram stops?